|CELEBRATING OUR 21st YEAR||

 Casa Pavone is a private home on two floors that are not connected inside the house.
 An outdoor brick stairway is used to reach the first floor.
 It offers four comparable bedrooms and bathrooms, two living rooms, a large dining area, three fireplaces and two furnished patios, one at either end of the villa.
-The price includes: a mid-week, three hour cleaning with a towel change, two baskets of firewood and Wi-Fi.

 This part of Tuscany is scattered with small, well preserved medieval villages, massive fortresses and ancient thermal springs that remain unaltered and mostly unaffected by mass tourism.
 Even restaurant prices are consistently modest.
 A mile away starts the ascent through the tiny village of Rocca d'Orcia to Rocca Tentennano, a limestone castle built in 1250 over the remains of a much older fortress.
 With commanding views across the valley, Rocca Tentennano was a hotly contested prize between Florence and Siena.
 The fortress, now open to the public, guards a small but welcoming village with a restaurant, a small museum showcasing 15th and 16th century Sienese paintings and a plaque commemorating St. Catherine of Siena, Italy's patron saint who lived here briefly.